jeppesens/homebridge-glue/README.md

 ```

 ## Selecting Hub and Lock
-If hubID or lockId is unknown it will select the first available lock of the first hub.
+If hubId or lockId is unknown it will select the first available lock of the first hub.
 If you only have one.
 It will work without configuration.

 ## Events
 Glue have events that they list in the app.
-This plugin checks those events every 10 seconds and updates the status in Homekit accordingly.
+This plugin checks those events every 10 seconds and updates the status accordingly.
 Keep in mind that manually locking or unlocking the door doesn't trigger an event.

 ## Homebridge